SomebiJN/Image-Repository/README.md

 $ npm install
 $ npm start
 ```
-The react app can then be viewed on http://localhost:3000
+The app can then be viewed on http://localhost:3000

 In order for upload to work, a server has to be running on port 3001 by running in a different terminal: